magj3k/swiftpage/README.md

 Rows have lots of different capabilities, but they are the smallest singular units of information that SwiftPage parses and renders.
 When constructing a new Row, its **first parameter** is a string that defines the Row's **type**, which determines what additional information it requires.
 Its **second parameter** is a dictionary of **relevant metadata** about the Row that is specific for the Row's type.

-Here is a list of currently-supported Row types and the parameters they adhere to:
+Here is a list of currently-supported standalone Row types and the parameters they adhere to:

 ##### Type: Logo - "logo"